Accessing the NDSS CGM subsidy for Australians living with type 1 diabetes

 Eligibility Criteria and Access Forms

-Use this information to understand if you fall into a category that is eligible for fully subsidised FreeStyle Libre 2 Plus sensors, or the co-pay subsidy.
+Use this information to understand if you fall into a category that is eligible for fully subsidised Libre sensors, or the co-pay subsidy.

 Type 1 diabetes: